 - The cheapest option offers a far inferior product at an inflated price.

-- The middle option is the sweet spot and should feature the product that you’d like to move.
+- Instead, the middle choice is the sweet spot and should feature the product that you’d like to move.
 Priced just slightly higher than the first option, this choice will look like a steal.

-- The highest option can be priced much higher, again reinforcing that middle choice being a great deal.
+- Therefore, the highest price can be much higher, reinforcing that middle choice as a great deal.
 Plus, there are always people who will go for the most expensive choice no matter what.
 Just make sure the product still delivers for the price.

 Think about how you could use this technique at your store.
 There are plenty of ways to get creative with this one.

 Very much related to the decoy effect, this pricing strategy also typically offers products in threes.
 Psychologically, this principle is exemplified by a fascinating experiment involving our perception of temperature.
 Researchers had participants put their left hand in cold water and their right in hot water.
 After a minute they removed their hands and put each in lukewarm water.
 The left hand felt warm and their right felt cold.
 The experiment shows that we make evaluations and judgments based on comparisons.